kubernetes/ingress-nginx/charts/ingress-nginx/README.md

 `controller.metrics.prometheusRule.additionalLabels` | Additional labels that can be used so prometheusRules will be discovered by Prometheus | `{}`
 `controller.metrics.prometheusRule.namespace` | namespace where prometheusRules resource should be created | `the same namespace as nginx ingress`
 `controller.metrics.prometheusRule.rules` | [rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) to be prometheus in YAML format, check values for an example. | `[]`
 `controller.admissionWebhooks.enabled` | Create Ingress admission webhooks.
-Validating webhook will check the ingress syntax. | `false`
+Validating webhook will check the ingress syntax. | `true`
 `controller.admissionWebhooks.failurePolicy` | Failure policy for admission webhooks | `Fail`
-`controller.admissionWebhooks.port` | Admission webhook port | `8080`
+`controller.admissionWebhooks.port` | Admission webhook port | `8443`
 `controller.admissionWebhooks.service.annotations` | Annotations for admission webhook service | `{}`
 `controller.admissionWebhooks.service.omitClusterIP` | (Deprecated) To omit the `clusterIP` from the admission webhook service | `false`
 `controller.admissionWebhooks.service.clusterIP` | cluster IP address to assign to admission webhook service (set to `"-"` to pass an empty value) | `nil`